 Commit to making robust, routine payments here — even if it means having to streamline your budget to the max.

 Negotiating with creditors is not something we’re born knowing how to do.
-Understanding the process up front will maximize your chances of reaching a favorable settlement, whether you tackle the process on your own or with a debt relief partner.
+Once you learn how does debt settlement work, then understanding the process up front will maximize your chances of reaching a favorable settlement, whether you tackle the process on your own or with a debt relief partner.